Explaining the Difference: "For" and "Since"

 I was at the airport for three hours.

-I have been at the airport for three hours.
+I've been at the airport for three hours.

 I'll be at the airport for three hours.

-Explaining a reason or cause
+Explaining a Reason or Cause

 Explaining reasons using “since”